 The University of California Regents own copyright to all images by Thérèse Bonney.
 Other institutions may supply you with digital image files derived from original Bonney work in their institution, but permission must be granted by The Bancroft Library before publication can occur.
 Please submit a Permission Order (instructions can be found on the How to Order Services tab, in the box labeled Placing a Permissions Only Order for Material Provided by a non-UC Institution).
 Use the identifier from the institution providing you with the image in the Call Number field on the order form and list the supplying institution in the Collection Title field.
 Bancroft staff will not be able to proceed with your order without this information.
 Staff may also provide you with duplication from the Thérèse Bonney collection (BANC PIC 1982.111) if you would like.

 If you wish to cite material held in the collection of The Bancroft Library you do not need to request permission.
-The publication must properly credit The Bancroft Library.
+We ask that the publication properly credit The Bancroft Library.
 Credit should appear in close proximity to the citation or in a special section devoted to credits.
 The required credit line is:

 [Name of collection], [Call number of collection].
 Courtesy of The Bancroft Library, University of California, Berkeley.